Over the last few decades, Lisbon has emerged as one of the coolest and most exciting destinations for a city break.

 You can’t come to Lisbon and not try its most famous culinary export: the pastel de nata.
 If you have a sweet tooth, these cinnamon-dusted egg custard tarts might become your new favourite treat.
 And, even if you don’t, these chewy-yet-soft pastries are the perfect accompaniment to a coffee.
 For those who don’t eat eggs, multiple Lisbon bakeries also offer vegan pastéis de nata!

-There are traditional bakeries all through the city, but the most famous place to try these pastries is Pastéis de Belém.
+There are traditional bakeries throughout the city, but the most famous place to try these pastries is Pastéis de Belém.
 This beautiful blue-tiled bakery makes 20,000 tarts a day, and their recipe is the only one that’s truly original.
 The tarts were created in the 18th century by monks at the Jerónimos Monastery in Belém, and the recipe has stayed a closely-guarded secret ever since!

 4. Climb the Belém Tower and Jerónimos Monastery